 Audition: The movement audition involves a group improvisational experience.
 We are primarily interested in how you communicate, express yourself and interact through movement.
 Applicants need not prepare anything.
 Those living overseas may submit videotape or DVD in lieu of movement audition.
 International candidates should request instructions about these requirements with admission materials and are advised to begin admission process early.

 Interview: Faculty will conduct in-depth in-person interview with applicant consisting of review of personal, academic, interpersonal, and creative aptitudes.
-For international applicants, telephone interview or video chat may be substituted for in-person interview.
+For international applicants will be invited to submit a recorded audition and participate in a video interview.

 A social service work or volunteer history and cross cultural experience is highly valued.

 - Transcript Evaluation: All international students applying to a graduate program must have their transcripts evaluated by the approved agency: World Education Services (WES), 212.966.6311, Bowling Green Station, P.O.
 Box 5087, New York, NY 10274-5087, Web site: www.wes.org/.

 - TOEFL: Applicants who have not received a degree in the United States are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 An official score report must be sent directly to Drexel University Application Processing.
 The minimum TOEFL score is 90, and the minimum IELTS score is 6.5.
 For more information visit the Web site: www.ets.org, then click on TOEFL.

 International Consultants of Delaware, Inc.